 Jonathan A. Wiley, Yu Liu, Y., Dongshin Kim and Thomas M. Springer (2014).
 The Commercial Office Market and Markup for Full Service Leases (vol. 36, pp. 319-340).
 Journal of Real Estate Research.

-Julian Virtue Professorship, Graziadio School of Business and Management, 2016.
+Julian Virtue Professorship, Graziadio Business School, 2016.

 Dissertation Grant & William M. Suttles Fellowship, Robinson College of Business, GSU, 2016